AlexShem247/wine-origin-classifier/report/report.md

 Next, I experimented with a different text feature extraction technique called TF-IDF (Term Frequency-Inverse Document Frequency) Vectorisation.
 TF-IDF adjusts the importance of words based on how frequently they appear in a document (term frequency) and how rare they are across the entire dataset (inverse document frequency).
 This helps down-weight common words that are less informative and emphasise more unique words.

 I implemented TF-IDF using `TfidfVectorizer` from `sklearn.feature_extraction.text`.
-Just as with the Bag of Words model, I also removed stop words during this step to ensure that common, non-informative words didn’t negatively impact the model’s performance.
+Just as with the Bag of Words model, I also removed stop words during this step to ensure that common, non-informative words didn't negatively impact the model's performance.

 After training the model, I obtained the following results:
 - **Test Accuracy**: 78%